avicsl/CCINSYSL-DF/README.md

 # CCINSYSL-DF
-These are requirements for my Intelligence System course.
+These are requirements for my specialization in Digital Forensics course.